The application deadline has passed.

 Make sure you have every document uploaded before you submit your application (excluding letters of recommendation), once you click on the submit button, you will not be able to go back into your application to make any changes.

 Applicants with Master's degrees are given equal consideration for admission, but are not guaranteed advanced standing in the program.
 We do not accept Non-Candidate for Degree status applicants to our program.
 We do not offer online courses, our program is a full-time residency program.

-Admission decisions will be made and applicants will be notified in early March 2020.
+Admission decisions for Fall 2020 will be made and applicants will be notified in early March 2020.